Dental Nurse by Nurse Seekers

 THEN THIS IS THE ROLE FOR YOU!!

-We here at Nurse Seekers are honoured to be working alongside a leading dental practice based in Wolverhampton, This practice is actively seeking an eager and friendly applicant to take up the role as a dental nurse to expand their growing and well accomplished team.
+We here at Nurse Seekers are honoured to be working alongside a leading dental practice located in the historic market town of Stowmarket, Suffolk.
+The practice was founded in the 1910’s and has maintained our core focus of providing high quality dentistry for all members of the family.
+This practice is actively seeking an eager and friendly applicant to take up the role as a dental nurse to expand their growing and well accomplished team.

 Ideal candidate for this role